imretro/imretro/README.md

 #### 2-Bit Mode

-Off (black), light (dark gray), strong (light gray), and full (white).
+This mode has four colors: off, light, strong, and full.

+##### Default

 ![2-Bit Palette](./assets/2-bit-palette.png "2-Bit Palette")

 #### 8-Bit Mode

-256 colors of varying levels of RGB and an Alpha channel.
-The first 64 colors are completely transparent, but technically have different RGB values.
+256 colors.

+##### Default

 For the nth color, where n is in \[0, 256\), the RGBA values are `n & 3`, `n >> 2 & 3`,
 `n >> 4 & 3`, and `n >> 6 & 3`.
 In other words, if `n` is represented as a byte, then `r` is the
 smallest 2 bits, `g` is the next 2 bits, etc.
+The first 64 colors are completely transparent, but technically have different RGB values.

 ![8-Bit Pallete](./assets/8-bit-palette.png "8-Bit Palette")